-- 1.01 The SENCO is xxxxxxxxxxxx (Contact 01977 xxxxxxx) - 1.02 Every teacher teaches every pupil, including those with SEND.
+- 1.1 Each school has a designated Special Educational Needs Coordinator (SENCO) who can be contacted via the School directly. - 1.2 Every teacher teaches every pupil, including those with Special Educational Needs and Disabilities (SEND).
 We believe in raising the aspirations and expectations of pupils with SEND.
 We focus on the outcomes for pupils and overcoming barriers for learning.
-All pupils are entitled to an education that enables them to make progress so that they can: - Achieve their best. - Become confident individuals living fulfilling lives. - Make a successful transition into adulthood, whether into employment, further or higher education or training.
+All pupils are entitled to an education that enables them to make progress so that they can: - Achieve their best. - Become confident individuals living fulfilling lives. - Make a successful transition into adulthood, whether into employment, further or higher education, or training.